Pre-Training

 2. Encoder-Only: BERT (Auto-Encoding)

 BERT (Bidirectional Encoder Representations from Transformers) is designed to understand text.
-It sees the entire sentence at once.
+It is the Proofreader.
+It sees the entire sentence at once, looking both left and right simultaneously.

 Objective: Masked Language Modeling (MLM)